What does “shuumatsu” mean in Japanese?

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
 In the example, this is used after “sugoshi” to make its te form, “sugoshi te”.
 Verbs need to be changed to their te forms to be connected with “kudasai”.

-- kudasai – ください : one conjugation of the verb, “kudasaru”, which means ‘to give’ or such.
-This can also work as an auxiliary verb to add the meaning of ‘please’ to its preceding verb.
-In the example, this works as an auxiliary verb.
+- kudasai – ください : one conjugation of the verb, “kudasaru”, which means ‘to give’ or such in Japanese.
+When this follows a verb, however, this can work like an auxiliary verb to add the meaning of ‘please’.
+In the example, this works like an auxiliary verb after “sugoshi te” to add the meaning of ‘please’.

 This is another typical usage of “shuumatsu”.
-In this example, it works as a part of the commonly-used expression, “yoi shuumatsu wo sugoshi te kudasai”, which means ‘have a nice weekend’ in Japanese.
+In this example, it works as a part of the commonly-used phrase, “yoi shuumatsu wo sugoshi te kudasai”, which means ‘have a nice weekend’ in Japanese.

 Summary